usaid-cs/yesterday-i-learned/physics.md

+1. Capacitive touchscreens work with any conductor.
+They just need a big enough surface area to register as a proper finger.
+1. A [pulse](https://en.wikipedia.org/wiki/Pulse_%28signal_processing%29) that lasts literally no time is called a [Dirac pulse](https://en.wikipedia.org/wiki/Dirac_delta_function).
+1. Venus' atmosphere is 90 Earth atmospheres' worth of pressure.
+[Most of the probes sent there imploded in midair](https://www.youtube.com/watch?v=gJ5KV3rzuag).
 1. GPS does not triangulate, says reddit man, it [trilaterates](https://en.wikipedia.org/wiki/Trilateration).
 Trilateration does not involve the measurement of angles.
 "Where the signals overlap is where you are."
 1. "Gravity warps spacetime", meaning [it figuratively warps the axes on which we make measurements](https://www.youtube.com/watch?v=jlTVIMOix3I).
 An apple thrown up falls down can be considered travelling linearly upward at a constant speed, had there not been a gravity distortion of spacetime.
 1. A preferred rotation of planets came about when [all the planets going the other way got destroyed by the planets that go the other way](https://youtube.com/watch?v=MTY1Kje0yLg).
 Whichever direction with more planets wins.